aplteam/Tester2/README.md

 * Create everything you need on the fly and tidy up afterwards.
 Or more precisely, tidy up (leftovers!), prepare, test, tidy up again.
 In other words, make the test case "stand-alone".

   The exception from this rule is when _all_ test cases require the same pre-condition like, say, a database connection.
-In that case establish what's needed in a function [`Initial`](#Initialisation and cleaning up) and use a function [`CleanUp`](#cleanUp) to get rid of it.
+In that case establish what's needed in a function [`Initial`](#Initialisation) and use a function [`CleanUp`](#cleanUp) to get rid of it.

-  Alternatively it might be a good idea to initialize certain things just on a [per-group bases](#Initialisation for groups).
+  If all test function of a certain group share the same requirement use [Initialisation for groups](#).

 * Avoid a test case relying on changes made by an earlier test case.
-It's a tempting thing to do but you will almost certainly regret this later.
+This can be a tempting thing to do, but you will almost certainly regret this later.

 * Notice that the DRY principle (don't repeat yourself) can and should be ignored when it comes to test cases: any test case should read from top to bottom like an independent story that can be understood by itself.

-* It might  be a good idea for _all_ test functions to tidy up in line 1, just in case a failing test case has left something behind; see [CleanUp](#cleanUp) for details.
+* It might  be a good idea for _all_ test functions to tidy up in line 1, just in case this test case has failed earlier and left some debris behind.

-* It's probably a good idea to implement for every fixed bugs a separate test case, for bugs tend to make comebacks all the time, and such a test case should prevent that comeback.
+* It's probably a good idea to implement for every fixed bug a separate test case, for bugs tend to make comebacks all the time, and such a test case would celebrate such a comeback.